 Cathy Kovarik Primm retired from the State of Missouri, Department of Natural Resources in 2006 as senior computer specialist.
 She also worked at General American Life Insurance Company for roughly 18 years, ending her career there as Programming Manager.
 Over the years, she has served on a number of boards including Big Brothers, Big Sisters of South Central Missouri, Ozark Rivers Audubon, Arts Rolla, and the Area IV Foster Care Youth Advisory Board.
 She is currently on the regional Sierra Club board in Springfield, Missouri.
 Ms. Primm has also volunteered for many community organizations including KMST Public Radio in Rolla and KZGM in Cabool, the Russell House Shelter for Abused Women in Rolla and the Rolla Public Schools.

 John Rava has been an active member of the St. Louis community for over 40 years.
 Professionally, he has worked in private legal practice, specializing in corporate and real estate law, first with Stolar, Kuhlmann and then with Husch & Eppenberger, LLC.
 He is currently Of Counsel with Husch.
 He has been politically active for over 40 years, currently serving as Treasurer of the Hadley Township Democratic PAC.
 He has been an active participant in all but one Democratic Presidential Campaign since 1960, and has been a delegate to State Democratic Conventions and to the National Democratic Convention.
 He was part of the legal team that worked to keep the polls open after hundreds of voters were denied a chance to vote in the City of St. Louis in the November 2000 general election.
 Mr. Rava also has a long history of involvement in local affairs in University City.
 He was one of the founders and then President of University City Residential Service and served a term as a member of the University City Human Relations Commission.
 He recently served on a joint Mayor- School Board task force, which was formed to bring together different governmental entities and citizen perspectives on broad community-wide issues.
 Mr. Rava served on the Board and as president of the Volunteer Lawyers and Accountants for the Arts and the Board of the St. Louis Law Library Association.
 He served a four year term on the Missouri Bar Association Disciplinary Panel, appointed by the Missouri Supreme Court.
 He is a long-time member of the ACLU, and is a member of the Sierra Club and the Nature Conservancy.
 He feels a particular affinity for the Great Rivers Environmental Law Center mission, having had the privilege of sharing the Noonday Club Wednesday table with Lew Green for over 20 years.
 He is a graduate of MICDS, Harvard College (1958), the Johns Hopkins School of Advanced International Studies (1960), and the Harvard Law School (1963).
 An enthusiast of the outdoors, and of Missouri’s natural resources, he enjoys canoeing Ozark streams and hiking Missouri trails.
 He and his wife Susan have taken numerous hiking trips, including to the Canadian Rockies, the Grand Tetons, the Colorado Rockies, the Arizona high desert, the Cascades, and the French Alps.
-He lives in University City with his wife, Susan, and their Bassett Hound, Rufus.
+He lives in University City with his wife, Susan.
 They have three children and six grandchildren.

 Sandy Rothschild came to St. Louis from a small town in New York in 1963 to attend Washington University, where he received a Liberal Arts degree in 1967 and an MBA in 1971.
 He managed his friend Steve Vossmeyer’s successful campaign for state representative in 1972 and was active in organizing other political and issue races for the next several years, with a high success rate (over 80%).
 In 1976 the St. Louis Home Builders Associate hired him to start their government affairs department.
 His work to eliminate inequitable assessment practices in St. Louis County led to new homeowners receiving reductions at the Board of Equalization, making new homes more affordable to approximately 25,000 homeowners, and winning Mr. Rothschild a consumer protection award from the National Association of Homebuilders.
 He next worked with homebuilder J. David Cassilly to strategize a lawsuit which the Missouri Supreme Court used to force the first statewide reassessment (Cassilly v.
 Riney).
 That decision led to property tax reform and a constitutional amendment.
 Mr. Rothschild went on to form Sandy Rothschild & Associates, Inc. in 1985.
 Over the next ten years the firm won five unanimous cases in the Missouri Supreme Court, most significantly a change in the residential property definition, widening it to include all apartments and nursing homes.
 Mr. Rothschild holds the title of Missouri Growth Association (MGA) Executive Vice President Emeritus.
 MGA is a group of commercial property owners, managers, and developers that helped successfully oppose an MSD rate increase.
 That case was argued by the late Lewis Green, who then worked with Mr. Rothschild to organize a class action lawsuit that resulted in the return of more than $30M of overcharges to MSD’s ratepayers (Ring et al. v.
 MSD).
 Since retiring, Mr. Rothschild has volunteered in various capacities at Washington University, including as a member of the Eliot Society and the Alumni Board of Governors.
 One of his proudest achievements is his service on behalf of the Parkview subdivision, where he served as an Agent (and at sometimes President) on the subdivision’s governing body, the Parkview Agents.
 His years of work to maintain green space and get an assessment increase passed resulted in a park being named in his honor (Rothschild Park).
 Mr. Rothschild and his wife Sue reside in Richmond Heights.